 A CIRM award is issued via a Notice of Award (NOA), which is the formal contract that defines the terms and conditions of an award and documents the commitment of funds from CIRM.
-CIRM reserves the right to modify or establish funded project activities and the associated budget prior to issuance of the Notice of Grant Award, including, when applicable, establishing project milestones, success criteria and timelines at its sole discretion after consultation with the PI and based on information provided in the application.
+CIRM reserves the right to modify or establish funded project activities and the associated budget prior to issuance of the Notice of Grant Award, including, when applicable, optimizing data sharing and management plans, establishing project milestones, success criteria and timelines at its sole discretion after consultation with the PI and based on information provided in the application.
 CIRM may also review key contracts/agreements that are critical to the success of the project for compliance with CIRM's policies and regulations.